3devo/ChildbusBootloader/PROTOCOL.md

 reply is read in response to the command.

-The reset address command (0x04) should revert the effect of the `SET_I2C_ADDRESS` command and make the bootloader respond to the default I²C addresses again.
-If the application also implements `SET_I2C_ADDRESS` or something similar, it is recommended to also implement the reset address command.
+The reset address command (0x04) should revert the effect of the `SET_ADDRESS` command and make the bootloader respond to the default addresses again.
+If the application also implements `SET_ADDRESS` or something similar, it is recommended to also implement the reset address command.

 The reset command (0x06) should do the same, but also do a hardware reset of the slave (which should start the bootloader again).